LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nene-h-ensemble-basiani-performance-at-ctm-festival/index.md

 banner:
   - imported/nene-h-ensemble-basiani-performance-at-ctm-festival/image1037.jpeg
 description: >-
-  We&#39;re all missing the experience of live music in venues right now: for this edition of Editors&#39; Pick, Hardy takes us back to Zuzana Friday&#39;s in depth review of a unique experience &#8211; Nene H &amp; Ensemble Basiani at CTM festival, January 2020.
-I&rsquo;ve been following Nene H&rsquo;s musical development for some years now.
+  We're all missing the experience of live music in venues right now: for this edition of Editors' Pick, Hardy takes us back to Zuzana Friday's in depth review of a unique experience – Nene H & Ensemble Basiani at CTM festival, January 2020.
+I’ve been following Nene H’s musical development for some years now.
 Apart [...]Read More...
 published: true
 tags: event-review
 featured: false